 Production of various species of the genus Haliotis is a very important part of aquaculture in the Orient since they have been regarded as very precious seafood.
-However, from 2002 onwards, mass mortalities of post-larvae of the small abalone, Haliotis diversicolor supertexta, have persisted and forced many abalone farms to be closed (Cai et al., 2006a).
-Diseased post-larval abalone became pale and lethargic with atrophied muscles.
+However, from 2002 onwards, mass mortalities of post-larvae of the small abalone, Haliotis diversicolor supertexta L., have persisted and forced many abalone farms to close (Cai et al., 2006a) Diseased post-larval abalone became pale and lethargic with atrophied muscles.
 Most of the post-larvae came off the diatom bio-films on which they grew one to two days after these symptoms appeared.
 Some did not come off the bio-films but their shells were left empty.

-Upon examination of the cause(s) of these outbreaks, Cai et al. (2006a,b,c) revealed that Vibrio parahaemolyticus, Shewanella algae, V. alginolyticus and Klebsiella oxytoca were all associated with mass mortality of post-larval abalone in Shanwei and Fujian.
+Upon examination of the cause(s) of these outbreaks, Cai et al. (2006a,b, c), revealed that Vibrio parahaemolyticus, Shewanella algae, V. alginolyticus and Klebsiella oxytoca were all associated with mass mortality of post-larval abalone in Shanwei and Fujian.
 However, it is not yet known if any of these pathogens were also responsible for other outbreaks in different farms in the same region.
-We report the isolation and characterization of Oceanomonas doudoroffii as a cause of mass mortalities in the post-larval abalone, H. diversicolor supertexta in July 2010 in Shanwei, China.
+To this the end. we report isolation characterization of Oceanomonas doudoroffii as a cause of mass mortalities the post-larval abalone, Haliotis diversicolor supertexta (L.) in July 2010 in Shanwei, China.

-Materials and methods Bacterial isolation
+Materials and methods

+Bacterial isolation

 The whitened (diseased) post-larval abalone, that used for the bacterial isolation were from an abalone farm in Shanwei of Guangdong Province, China.

 They were collected during an outbreak of post-larval disease in July 2010 when the post-larvae were just 14 days post fertilization.
-Post-larvae were on average approximately 0.3mm in length.
-To maximize chances of bacterial isolation, ten specimens were collected with a pipette fitted with a sterile 1-mL tip from bio-films, and placed in a sterile polystyrene Petri dish containing 0.5 mL sterile phosphate buffered saline (PBS) of 0.01 mol/L(pH 7.2).
-Then they were transferred to Microbiological the Laboratory and homogenized in a sterile glass grinder with 0.5 mL sterile PBS after being rinsed 3 times with PBS.
+Post-larvae were on average approximately 0.3mm in length. maximize chances of bacterial isolation, ten were collected with a pipette fitted with a sterile 1-mL tip from bio-films, and placed in a sterile polystyrene petri dish containing 0.5 mL sterile phosphate buffered saline (PBS) of 0.01 mol/L(pH 7.2).
+Then they were transferred to the on site microbiological laboratory and homogenized in a sterile glass grinder with 0.5 mL sterile PBS after being rinsed 3 times with PBS.
 A 10-fold dilution series ranging from 10-1 to 10-5 was prepared from this homogenate.
 Each sample in the dilution series was plated out on 2216E Marine (Difco, supplemented with 2.5% NaCl) agar plates using 0.1 mL inoculum per plate.
-After 4-6 days incubation at 25 °C, representative colonies, according to their different morphologies and abundance on the culture media, were selected and purified for characterization and identification.
+After 4-6 days incubation at 25 °C, representative colonies, according to their morphologies different abundance on the culture media, were selected and purified for characterization and identification.